kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 >   finger[next] = find_successor(n + 2^next−1);
 > ```

-The `fix_fingers` method is called periodically to update the finger table.
-It ensures that all the finger table entries are correct.
-It is also used to initialize the finger table of a newly joined node.
+The `fix_fingers` method is called periodically to update the *finger table*.
+It ensures that all the *finger table* entries are correct.
+It is also used to initialize the *finger table* of a newly joined *node*.

 The `next` variable is used to keep track of the next finger to fix.
 It is incremented after each call to `fix_fingers`.
-When the `next` variable is greater than the number of fingers in the finger table it is reset to 1.
+When the `next` variable is greater than the number of fingers in the *finger table* it is reset to 1.

-We don't have to keep track of the `next` variable in our implementation, because we can just iterate over the finger table.
+We don't have to keep track of the `next` variable in our implementation, because we can just iterate over the *finger table*.
 Let's do that.

 ```rust
 impl NodeService {